wStockhausen/rOSCURS/README.md

   * wtsGIS (>= 2019.02.07),
   * wtsUtilities (>= 2016.09.02)

-  The latter two packages are available on GitHub at https://github.com/wStockhausen/rOSCURS.git.
+The latter two packages are available on GitHub at https://github.com/wStockhausen/wtsGIS and https://github.com/wStockhausen/wtsUtilities.
+The remaining are avaialble from CRAN.
+Each of the above packages may have further dependencies not noted here.

 ## Runnning OSCURS